 Housing Information Listserv

-The Graduate Division hosts a housing information listserv moderated by members of the Graduate Students' Association, which may help you to find a housing situation on or off campus.
+The Graduate Division hosts a housing information listserv moderated by members of the Associated Students of the Graduate Division, which may help you to find a housing situation on or off campus.
 This listserv was established in 2014 and is gradually coming into wider use.
 To subscribe follow these directions exactly:

 - Send a one-line email message from the email address you want to use to receive housing information.